AtharvaIngale/Employee-CRUD/README.md

 # Employee CRUD
 ## Employee CRUD is a react app which is used to add, delete and update employees.
+Tech stack- React and MySql.

 ### Getting Started with Create React App